xsc1234/INFO-RAG/README.md

 # INFO-RAG
-Unsupervised Information Refinement Training of Large Language Models for Retrieval-Augmented Generation
+Code for ''Unsupervised Information Refinement Training of Large Language Models for Retrieval-Augmented Generation'' We will release the code when this paper is accepted.